odahu/odahu-docs/source/gen_glossary.rst

         :term:`prediction requests <Model prediction API>`

     Odahu-flow SDK
-        An extensible Python client library for :term:`API`, written in Python language.
+        An extensible Python client library for :term:`API service`, written in Python language.
 Can be installed from PyPi.

     Odahu-flow CLI
-        Command Line Interface for :term:`API`, written in Python.
+        Command Line Interface for :term:`API service`, written in Python.
 Can be installed from PyPi.
 It uses the :term:`Odahu-flow SDK`.

     Plugin for JupyterLab
         A odahu-specific plugin that provides Odahu Platform management controls in JupyterLab.